-Facing kidnapping charges?
+Facing kidnapping charges in Texas?
 The experienced criminal defense attorneys at Cofer & Connelly, PLLC can help.
 We will carefully advise you of your options and will work tirelessly to defend you and protect your rights.
-For more information, contact Cofer & Connelly, PLLC by calling (512) 991-0576 or online.

 Due to the impact that a felony can have on someone's life, you may be wondering: